 Slow progress and delays in completing a construction project can have a significant financial impact on the homeowner and the contractor.

-When a building dispute concerning construction delays or flat out abandonment of the project cannot be resolved by the parties themselves, it may fall to the courts or arbitrators to determine which party or parties are responsible for the delay and who must bear the increased costs caused by it.
+When a building contract dispute concerning construction delays or flat out abandonment of the project cannot be resolved by the parties themselves, it may fall to the courts or arbitrators to determine which party or parties are responsible for the delay and who must bear the increased costs caused by it.

 Under the Home Building Act, the builder has a warranty to complete the works within the time required by the home building contract, or if there is no time specified, within a specific timeframe.